culturing/poems/Poems/2026-01-13/03 Whatever The Numbers Say.md

 --

 Time will tell, but for now I am loyal to those I have seen do good over many years.
-It will be a sight to see if new evil collides with old good, entrenched and habitual, but lacking executive support.
+It will be something to see if new evil collides with old good, entrenched and habitual, but lacking executive support.
 It's the old cosmic struggle.
 But how could I leave, knowing nowhere is free from this struggle forever, that virtue breeds growth